Evaluating LLMs on Entity Disambiguation in Tables

-We select four approaches representative of different categories of algorithms that solve semantic tasks on tables, and, especially CEA: \tablellama is the first autoregressive \ac{llm} that is specifically instruction-tuned on tabular data and reports SOTA results~\cite{Zhang2023}; \turl, cited as previous SOTA in~\cite{Zhang2023}, is a BERT-based encoder-only model performing the three STI tasks, including CEA~\cite{Deng2022}; \alligator is a recent feature-based \ac{ml} algorithm focusing on CEA, is publicly available, and has been evaluated in settings similar to the moderately-out-of-domain settings discussed in this paper~\cite{Avogadro2023}; \dagobah, a heuristic-based algorithm, has been the winner of various rounds of the SemTab challenge in 2020~\cite{Huynh2020}, 2021~\cite{Huynh2021} and 2022~\cite{Huynh2022} and is publicly available.
+We select four STI approaches representative of different categories of algorithms that solve semantic tasks on tables, and, especially CEA: \tablellama is the first autoregressive \ac{llm} that is specifically instruction-tuned on tabular data and reports \ac{sota} results~\cite{Zhang2023}; \turl, cited as previous \ac{sota} in~\cite{Zhang2023}, is a BERT-based encoder-only model performing the three STI tasks, including CEA~\cite{Deng2022}; \alligator is a recent feature-based \ac{ml} algorithm focusing on CEA, is publicly available, and has been evaluated in settings similar to the moderately-out-of-domain settings discussed in this paper~\cite{Avogadro2023}; \dagobah, a heuristic-based algorithm, has been the winner of various rounds of the SemTab challenge in 2020~\cite{Huynh2020}, 2021~\cite{Huynh2021} and 2022~\cite{Huynh2022} and is publicly available.

-We remark that all the selected approaches perform all three STI tasks (which is rare and not obvious, especially for the LLM-based approaches), \ie CTA, CPA and CEA, and we focus only on the CEA one.
+While we focus our study only on the CEA task, we remark that all the selected approaches perform all three STI tasks (which is rare and not obvious, especially for the LLM-based approaches), \ie CTA, CPA and CEA.